sautee/battery-state-of-charge-estimation/app/getstarted.md

 - The 'Capacity' column is optional and only used to compare Predicted SOC with True SOC.

 - Once pre-processing is complete, prediction is run using the selected SOC model.

+- Upload a different CSV file, choose another example file or select a different SOC model.

-- Example file format -
+- File format example -

 | Time Stamp             | Step | Voltage | Current  | Temperature | Capacity    | Cycle       |
 |------------------------|------|---------|----------|-------------|-------------|-------------|